Minnesota State Office

 Private property rights received a tremendous boost in Minnesota when IJ-MN formed a diverse coalition of 22 groups-from the NAACP to Christian evangelicals.
 The coalition successfully proposed and lobbied for a radical reduction of the power of government bureaucrats to use eminent domain for private benefit, convincing Minnesota lawmakers-and Governor Tim Pawlenty-to pass substantial property rights reform.

 The mission of IJ-MN is simple: to advance a rule of law under which Minnesotans and all Americans may realize their aspirations as free and responsible members of civil society.
 In doing so, the Institute protects the foundational rights of the American Dream: property rights, free speech, educational choice and economic liberty.

-To determine a door-to-door route to IJ Minnesota State Chapter, visit Google Maps and enter your starting address.
+To determine a door-to-door route to IJ Minnesota State office, visit Google Maps and enter your starting address.

 1600 Rand Tower